Skip to main content

 Local File Search (QMD Integration)

-The plugin automatically exposes OpenClaw’s memory_search and memory_get tools when a memory backend is configured, allowing both Honcho cloud memory and local file search together.
+The plugin automatically exposes OpenClaw’s memory_search and memory_get tools when a memory backend is configured, allowing both Honcho memory and local file search together.

 Setup